tehsmeely/Scrivener_Bot/README.md

 * Word Clouds: Generates and attached a word cloud image of the words used by everyone or a specific user in the channel

+## Small TODOS:
+* Channel init should mention channel not print channel id
+* Wordcloud response should include the context: "Here's a wordcloud for User in Channel"
+* Arg errors should probably be more clear and just re-iterate what they were expecting

 ## Expansion Features:
 * Server-wide info
   * Cross-channel summaries (Top most posted channels, summaries across them for the user)